xlynkz/xlynkz.github.io/README.md

 - Extract ideas, products and patents, publications from thought leaders and store w algolia API

 ##For Researcher
--
-- relationships between frequency types by energy lost.
-Energy transport by corelation with light.
-(BDAAS)
-If you have the two frequencies you can determine the energy change and that will give you the frequency types.
-(x*x-cost)

-external environment to internal mind (all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)
+-external environment to internal mind (all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)
 - qualia to certainty, increasing certainty to *0 between Q1 and Q2
 - certainty to knowledge through development of language: language = Q(property) + Q(word(senses))
 - Building identity from the management of language: Identity = (qualia) + (actions(space(time)))